google/WebFundamentals/src/content/en/updates/2017/12/device-memory.md

 In many cases, components are purely enhancements.
 They add some nice touches to the experience, but they aren't required for the app's core functionality.
 In these cases, it may be wise to not load such components in the first place.
-After all, if a component whose purpose is to improve the user experience actually ends up making the app load slower or less responsive to user input, is it really achieving its goal?
+If a component intended to improve the user experience makes the app sluggish or unresponsive, it's not achieving its goal.

-With any decision you make that affects the user experience, it's critical that you're measuring its impact.
+With any decision you make that affects the user experience, it's critical you measure its impact.
 It's also critical that you have a clear picture of how your app performs today.

 Understanding how device memory correlates with user behavior for the current version of your app will better inform what action needs to be taken, and it'll